 Joint Health and Safety Committee (JHSC) Training

 This is an introductory course for new Joint Health and Safety Committee (JHSC) members, new worker representatives, or existing members of JHSC’s.
 Businesses in B.C. with more than 20 employees are required to have a JHSC.
-This course will provide the fundamentals and requirements so running a committee.
+This course will provide the fundamentals and requirements to running a committee.

 Key Content